The kitchen is where the heart and soul of your restaurant is: the food, and the staff that create it.

 5. Supervision & Training

 There should be space in the back of house for the executive chef to supervise (and train) line cooks, sous chefs, and other back of house employees.
-Hiring (and retaining) good restaurant staff is the #1 issue for restaurateurs according to the Restaurant Success in 2017 Report, so creating an incentive program for promotion in the back of the house is extremely important.
+Hiring (and retaining) good restaurant staff is the #1 issue for over 50% of restaurateurs surveyed in the 2019 Restaurant Success Report, so creating an incentive program for promotion in the back of the house is extremely important.
 The kitchen design should leave walking room for the executive chef to supervise everything that is going on.

 6. Energy Efficiency